oormicreations/BlendShell/README.md

 * *Seed Divisions* : Number of subdivisions in the seed mesh.
 A value of 2 or 3 should work.
 Some big models may need high number of initial subdivisions.
 *Warning: Very high number of divisions may crash blender.
 While dragging the value it will be limited to 4, but you can enter a greater number via keyboard*

+* *Target Object* : Pick the model you wish to hollow out from the drop down list.

 * *Minimum Thickness* : This is the thickness of the wall.
 Any part of the model thinner than this value remains untouched.

 * *Step* : This is the distance the shell grows in each iteration.